jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   the test passes

-* I add a comment
+* I add a note

   .. code-block:: python
-    :lineno-start: 18
+    :lineno-start: 26
     :emphasize-lines: 6

             assert True is not None